websight-io/docs/docs/docs/developers/setup/index.md

 Overview of the modules:

-- `application` - components related code and scripts
+- `application` - components code and scripts delivered as OSGi bundles
-    - `backend` - contains application elements (components, templates, etc.) and Java code
+    - `backend` - CMS elements (pages, templates, components etc.), Java models and services
-    - `frontend` - contains application frontend
+    - `frontend` - frontend project bundled by webpack
-- `content` - contains sample content created with use of application
+- `content` - initial content as a JCR vault module (content_package)
-- `distribution` - builds a distribution of the project - instance feature model and docker images for runtime components
+- `distribution` - project distribution - Sling feature model and Docker images
-- `environment` - contains scripts and files used to build environment
+- `environment` - scripts and files used to build environments
-    - `local` - starts local environment
+    - `local` - local environment managed by Docker Compose
-- `tests` - responsible for the automatic distribution validation
+- `tests` - tests used to validate the distribution
-    - `content` - contains content used for end to end tests
+    - `content` - content for end-to-end tests
-    - `end-to-end` - end-to-end tests validating distribution
+    - `end-to-end` - end-to-end tests

 ### Distribution and environment

-Important information is that the project also contains the server.
-Distribution module is responsible for building the Docker images delivering platform runtime.
+The important note is that the project comes with servers definitions and configurations. `distribution` module is responsible for bundling the application with configurations and WebSight CMS modules using `Sling Feature Model`.
-Delivering a new version of an application is done by delivering new images of the runtime environment which will include the application.
+On top of that, it prepares the required Docker images the run the complete stack.
+Final project build artifacts are immutable Docker images that can be run on local, test, and production environments.
+Environment-specific configurations can be handled by system variables injection.

+!!!
+Info "Note"
-During development it is possible to deploy application modules to running instances without rebuilding the Docker images.
+     It is possible to deploy application modules to running containers without rebuilding the Docker images, but the changes will be lost after first container restart can be used only for local development.

-Distribution module delivers Docker images with:
+The `distribution` delivers two Docker images:

-- CMS - image with WebSight CMS with your application installed
+- CMS - image with WebSight CMS bundled with your application
-- Nginx - HTTP server serving published content
+- Nginx - HTTP server with the project-related configuration

-Additionally raw MongoDB image is used - MongoDB is used as a data store for content like pages or assets created on CMS (but not for your application which is installed on the CMS instance as OSGi bundles - more details in chapter about developing application).
+A third container runs MongoDB as a default data store for Jackrabbit OAK (persistence layer used by WebSight CMS).
+It's used to store content like pages or assets managed by the CMS.

-Everything is combined by environment which is using Docker Compose to combine all the containers into one runtime environment.
+We use Docker compose to orchestrate containers in the local setup.
 See environment/local module for details.

 This illustration shows the runtime environment and roles:

 ![Runtime environment and roles](diagrams/generated/runtime-docker-compose.png)

-### Application

-Application is delivered as OSGi bundles and installed on WebSight CMS instance image during building the project.
-Generated project contains 2 application modules

-- `backend` - contains application elements (components, templates, etc.) and Java code
-- `frontend` - webpack project containing application frontend

-The Test module is used for end-to-end validation of the distribution, and especially your application.
-Test ‘content’ module contains content assembled with use of the application for easier validation of all cases of the delivered functionality.

-‘Content’ module delivers content assembled with use of the application installed to WebSight CMS instance as starting point for the content structure.

 ## Build and Run the instance

-To build the project use Maven command:
+To build the project use the Maven command:

 ``` script
 mvn clean install